 "Performance, Integrity, Pride – We Work for the People"

 In 2015, Governor Cuomo created New York State’s first-ever statewide ethics, risk and compliance initiative with the goal of bringing a private sector risk management model to State agencies and authorities.
-Headed by the Special Counsel for Public Integrity, the Chief Special Counsel for Ethics, Risk and Compliance and with support from the Chief Risk Officer, a team of Special Counsel for Ethics, Risk and Compliance work both collaboratively within agency or authority management teams and collectively addressing statewide concerns.
+Headed by the Special Counsel for Public Integrity, the Chief Special Counsel for Ethics, Risk and Compliance, a team of Special Counsel for Ethics, Risk and Compliance work both collaboratively within agency or authority management teams and collectively addressing statewide concerns.
 The mission of the Special Counsel program is to identify, reduce and eliminate risks and to promulgate statewide best practices.

 All New York State taxpayers and residents and all those who depend on New York State government services have the right to expect that government programs will be administered and managed efficiently and with the highest degree of professionalism.
 Risk management is an effective tool to manage the State’s assets and control costs by reducing loss resulting from fraud, waste, and abuse, limiting general liability claims and settlements, and lowering insurance rates.